Rohland/barky/README.md

 Note that `mute this` only means "everything here" inside a thread.
 Said anywhere else it has no referent, so barky shows the list instead.

+**Asking how a check is configured**

+`define` answers with the yaml that declares a check, read back out of the rules file it lives in - comments and all, rather than rebuilt from what barky loaded:

+> **barky**: 🔥 Ongoing Outage!
+> `web::health::www.acme.com` — expected 200, received 500
+> `mysql::lag::db-01` — 340 seconds behind
+> > **@rohland**: @barky define
+> >
+> > **barky**: *2 active alerts* — mention me with the number you want the configuration for (`2`), or `cancel`.
+> >
+> > `1.` web::health::www.acme.com — _expected 200, received 500_
+> > `2.` mysql::lag::db-01 — _340 seconds behind_
+> >
+> > **@rohland**: 2
+> >
+> > **barky**: 📄 `mysql::lag::db-01` — defined in `configs/acme.yaml`
+> > ```
+> > lag:
+> >   connection: db-01
+> >   query: show slave status
+> >   identifier: status
+> > ```

+`config`, `configuration` and `explain` are read the same way.
+Asked inside an alert's own thread, or when only one alert is active, barky skips the list and answers directly.

+One definition per reply: a block of yaml is most of a Slack message on its own, so `1,3` and `all` are declined rather than half answered, and the list stays up for whichever one you meant.

+A check using `vary-by` is declared once and alerts under each variation, so barky shows the block and says which variation the alert in front of you is.
+An id like `mysql::monitor::replication` reports the check failing to run at all, and answers with what that check declares.

+Values under keys that could hold a secret - `password`, `token`, `authorization`, `*-key` and the like - are posted only where they read as the name of an environment variable, which is barky's own
+convention: the `$` form (`Authorization: $my-auth-token`), or a short separated name written in one case (`token: sumo-token`).
+Anything else in that position is replaced with `***redacted***` and the message says how many values were held back.

+A block too long for one Slack message is cut at a line boundary.
+Where the rules file is in a git checkout with a GitHub remote, the rest of it is a link: barky links the commit it is running rather than a branch, so the lines keep pointing at what it actually read.
+There is no link where git is not on the path, the file is not tracked, the remote is not GitHub, or the commit is on no remote branch yet - in each of those a link would go nowhere, so barky names the file and the line number instead.

 Commands:

 - `mute` / `unmute` - lists what is available and waits for your numbers
 - `mute all` / `unmute all` - acts on everything, and works even when the list is too long to show
+- `define` / `config` - lists the active alerts and waits for one number, then shows how that check is configured
 - `status` - what is currently alerting and what is muted
 - `help`
 - `cancel` - abandons a pending list